 On an annual basis, the Remuneration Committee approves an STI target for all Senior Executive Officers, expressed as a percentage of base salary, which is allocated between individual goals and Company goals under the IP and CP Plans, respectively.
-For fiscal year 2018, the STI target percentage for Mr Gries was 125% of base salary, 70% of base salary for Messrs Marsh and Truong, and 60% of base salary for Messrs Gadd and Nielsen, with 80% allocated to the CP Plan and 20% allocated to the IP Plan for all Senior Executive Officers.
+For fiscal year 2019, the STI target percentage for Mr Gries was 125% of base salary, for Dr Truong a pro-rated target of 86% based on the various positions he held during the year, 75% of base salary for Mr Marsh and 60% of base salary for Messrs Gadd, Blasko and Nielsen, with 80% allocated to the CP Plan and 20% allocated to the IP Plan for all Senior Executive Officers.

-Since fiscal year 2014, the Remuneration Committee has applied a 'circuit breaker' to the STI plans, which for Senior Executive Officers will prevent payment of any STI under the CP and IP Plans unless our performance exceeds a level approved by the Remuneration Committee each year.
-For fiscal year 2018, the 'circuit breaker' was set at 60% of our fiscal year 2018 plan Adjusted EBIT (indexed to housing starts) less any impairment costs the Remuneration Committee determines should be disregarded.
+Since fiscal year 2014, the Remuneration Committee has applied a 'circuit breaker' to the STI plans, which for Senior Executive Officers will prevent payment of any STI under the CP Plan unless our performance exceeds a level approved by the Remuneration Committee each year.
+For fiscal year 2019, the 'circuit breaker' for participants tied to the US plan was set at Primary Demand Growth ("PDG") achievement of greater than -2%.
+In the event the US business did not achieve PDG greater than -2% for fiscal year 2019, the US Achieved Multiple used in the calculation of any composite multiple would also be zero.